robinmordasiewicz/presentation/presentation.md

 ![Infrastructure as Code](./images/terraform-provider.png)

-The whole F5 Distributed Cloud platform can be automated using the REST API, either directly using the RBAC enforced token authentication.
+The F5 Distributed Cloud platform can be automated using the REST API, either directly using the RBAC enforced token authentication.
 Tokens can be incorporated into existing CICD pipelines.
-We have lots of Github repositories with terraform examples.
+There are official F5 Github repositories with terraform examples for creating infrastructure as code.

 ### CLI vesctl